yao-bite/yao-bite.github.io/content/writings/howtextcreatesdistance/index.md

-+++
-date = '2025-09-06T13:18:40+08:00'
+---
+categories:
+- Reviews
+date: "2025-09-06T13:18:40+08:00"
-title = 'Drifting Between Perceptions: How Text Creates Distance in a Work' slug = 'howtextcreatesdistance' description = 'How can text guide viewers into activating a particular state of thought, and in a reflexive manner, allow them to experience a differentiated self? ' categories = ['Reviews'] tags = ['藝術評論 art reviews'] draft = false
+description: 'How can text guide viewers into activating a particular state of thought, and in a reflexive manner, allow them to experience a differentiated self? '
-+++
+draft: false
+slug: howtextcreatesdistance
+tags:
+- 藝術評論 art reviews
+title: 'Drifting Between Perceptions: How Text Creates Distance in a Work'
+---

 *Author: Lin Pei-Yao*